Skip to main content

 • Cost (€70–120 per person) versus independent train (€35–55)

-If you are uncomfortable navigating Italian trains or travelling with children who benefit from structured tours, a guided day trip is worth the premium.
+If you are uncomfortable navigating Italian trains or travelling with children who benefit from structured tours, a guided day trip is worth the premium — see our Florence with kids guide for how a long transit day like this fits (or doesn’t) with younger children.

 If you have time, staying one or two nights in Cinque Terre transforms the experience: